Kyle Mayers makes incredible double hundred on debut as West Indies claim famous win over Bangladesh

 West Indies' miraculous win marked the highest successful fourth-innings chase since 2008, and the highest made in Asia, made all the more remarkable given their inexperienced line-up.

-Mayers remained unbeaten on 210 in a remarkable 310-ball innings which featured 20 fours and seven sixes, as he became only the sixth player to score a double hundred in the fourth innings of a test.
+Mayers' 310-ball innings featured 20 fours and seven sixes, as he became only the sixth player to score a double hundred in the fourth innings of a test.

 The 28-year-old boasted just 32 domestic appearances prior to his Test debut and averaged a modest 29, but he defied the odds by producing one of the great knocks in modern Test history.